medic/cht-docs/content/en/apps/reference/app-settings/user-permissions.md

 ---

 Permissions are defined by the `permissions` object in the `base_settings.json` file.
 Permissions can also be configured using the App Management app.
-Each permission is defined in terms of an array of user role identifiers that have the permission granted.
+Each permission is defined as an array of user role identifiers that have the permission granted.

 {{< see-also page="apps/reference/app-settings/user-roles" title="User roles" >}}